The Kamakura Print Collection, Photogravure Etchings by Peter Miller

 6. Examine the plate in raking reflected light, and if plate oil or wiping marks are visible on the surface, remove them with very light short strokes of a clean tarlatan, and if necessary with a fine rag or the side of the hand lightly dusted with whiting.

-7. Remove ink from beveled edge, border (if any), and back of plate.
+7. Clear ink from beveled edge, border (if any), and back of plate.

 Some workshops strive for uniformity across the entire edition, while others prefer some variety of interpretation.
 The ultimate in uniformity is a poster or other reproduction made without any particular individual touch or style.